whosonfirst/go-rasterzen/README.md

 Third, it's not possible to style any of the data beyond black outlines with transparent backgrounds.

+Fourth, labels.
+Yeah... it's easiest just to not even think about them yet.

 ## Install

 You will need to have both `Go` (specifically a version of Go more recent than 1.7 so let's just assume you need [Go 1.9](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: